uchilaka/docs/api/reference.md

 The `datatype` (database vendor specific) may also be required if the `type` supports different datatypes.
 For example, the `primary_key` type supports both _string_ and _number_, so it is also required to set the `datatype` to a numeric or string datatype.

-When `type` requires a length, such as a string or numeric, a `length` attribute is required.
+When `type` requires a length, such as a string or integer, a `length` attribute is required.

 ```json
 {